Bobelaine Audubon Sanctuary

-Explore over five miles of signed (at junctions) and maintained grassy trails that run through mature oak forest, open grassland, along sloughs and a lake, through mixed riparian woodland, and partially along the west bank of the Feather River. eBird reports indicate that more than 200 species of birds have been observed, including Black-crowned Night Herons, Wood Ducks, and Swainson's Hawks.
+Explore over five miles of signed and maintained grassy trails that run through mature oak forest, open grassland, along sloughs and a lake, through mixed riparian woodland, and partially along the west bank of the Feather River. eBird reports indicate that more than 200 species of birds have been observed, including Black-crowned Night Herons, Wood Ducks, and Swainson's Hawks.

 Donate to Bobelaine